-In 1886, Mr. and Mrs. Keating moved to San Diego, and two years later Mr. Keating died.
-In 1890, Mrs. Keating began construction of the Keating Building as a tribute to her late husband, at a cost of $135,000.
+In 1886, Mr. and Mrs. Keating moved to San Diego, and two years later, Mr. Keating died.
+In 1890, Mrs. Keating began construction of the Keating Building as a tribute to her late husband, at the cost of $135,000.
 She hired the Reid Brothers as the building's architects, who also designed the Hotel Del Coronado.

-The construction of this five story, Romanesque Revival style, office building was completed in 1891.
+The construction of this five-story, Romanesque Revival style office building was completed in 1891.
 At that time, this building was among the most prestigious office buildings in the City.
-This building had all the modern conveniences, including: steam heat, a wire-cage elevator (which was later removed) and spacious office spaces.
+This building had all the modern conveniences, including steam heat, a wire-cage elevator (which was removed since then) and spacious office spaces.

-Some of the buildings best known tenants include the law firm Babcock, Paterbaugh and Luce; Henry Lord Gay, founder of the American Institute of Architects; T.J.
-Sloan, a well known photographer; and it even served as the home of the City Library.
-The San Diego Savings Bank (later became San Diego Trust and Savings Bank) also occupied this building around the turn of the century, from 1893 - 1912.
-In fact, the old steel bank vault is still in the basement of the building.
+Some of the building's best-known tenants include the law firm Babcock, Paterbaugh and Luce; Henry Lord Gay, founder of the American Institute of Architects; T.J.
+Sloan, a renowned photographer; and it even served as the home of the City Library.
+The San Diego Savings Bank (later became San Diego Trust and Savings Bank) also occupied this building around the turn of the century, between 1893 and 1912.
+The old steel bank vault is still in the basement of the building.

 Today, The Keating Building is used as a mixed-occupancy; restaurant/bar on the first floor and in the lower basement and as a hotel on second through the fifth floors.

 This four-story brick building, located at 215 Seventh Ave., was built in 1909-1910 on the corner of Seventh Avenue and K Street.
-Constructed at the considerable cost of $60,000, it was designed by renowned architect Henry Lord Gay.
+Renowned architect Henry Lord Gay constructed and designed the building for $60,000, a considerable cost at the time.
 This building is registered as a historical building #131 on the San Diego Historical Resources Board registry.

 The business that became Western Metal Supply Co. in 1902 was established in 1888 by brothers Bernard and George McKenzie.
-It originally specialized in steel distribution, wagon maker materials and blacksmith supplies.
-It later evolved into a large hardware wholesale operation, adding plumbing, auto supplies, pipe fittings, equipment for automobiles and gasoline engines, roofing supplies and sporting goods to its inventory.
-The company played a key role in developing the region from Southern California to Arizona by supplying products for the construction and transportation industries, from covered wagons to the railroad and automobiles.
+It initially specialized in steel distribution, wagon maker materials and blacksmith supplies.
+It later evolved into a massive hardware wholesale operation, adding plumbing, auto supplies, pipe fittings, equipment for automobiles and gasoline engines, roofing supplies and sporting goods to its inventory.
+The company played a crucial role in developing the region from Southern California to Arizona by supplying products for the construction and transportation industries, from covered wagons to the railroad and automobiles.

-With the Padres commitment to preservation of historic resources, this one hundred-year old historical brick building was preserved and adaptively re-used.
-The Western Metal Supply Co. building is an integral part of the Petco Park.
+With the Padres' commitment to the preservation of historical resources, this one-hundred-year-old historic brick building was preserved and adaptively re-used.
+The Western Metal Supply Co. building is an integral part of Petco Park.
 The building is incorporated into the ballpark, with the left-field foul pole attached to its southeastern corner.

-As part of the construction of the ball park, this historical building underwent major structural renovation and was completely seismically strengthened as required by the seismic regulations of the applicable building code and the City of San Diego URM Ordinance.
+As part of the construction of the ballpark, this historical building underwent significant structural renovation.
+It was entirely seismically strengthened as required by the seismic regulations of the applicable building code and the City of San Diego URM Ordinance.

 Old City Hall is a historic building located at 664 Fifth Ave. in the heart of the Gaslamp Quarter, at the corner of G Street and Fifth Avenue in Downtown San Diego.
 This building is listed as a historic building #46 on the Gaslamp Quarter Historic Buildings registry.

-Today, Old City Hall is privately owned and is used as a mixed-occupancy; restaurant/bar on the first floor, retail on second floor, and live/work loft units on the third and fourth floors.
-In 1995, this URM building underwent major structural renovation and was completely retrofitted according to the seismic regulations of the then applicable building code and the City of San Diego URM Ordinance.
+Today, Old City Hall is privately owned and is used as a mixed-occupancy; restaurant/bar on the first floor, retail on the second floor, and live/work loft units on the third and fourth floors.
+In 1995, this URM building underwent a significant structural renovation.
+It was retrofitted entirely using the seismic regulations of the building code that were in effect at the time and the City of San Diego URM Ordinance.